An unlikely group wants Trump to stick with the Paris climate accord

 Even some coal companies have been in favor, reflecting the capital expenditures they've made towards implementing "clean coal" technology and protecting their overseas power-plant products.

+And early Wednesday afternoon, Tesla CEO Elon Musk threatened to leave Trump's business councils and advisory boards over the issue.

-But the call for clear guidance was echoed in remarks by an executive at future-forward Apple, arguably one of the greenest and most progressive companies in terms of consumer perception.
+The call for clear guidance was also echoed in remarks by an executive at future-forward Apple, arguably one of the greenest and most progressive companies in terms of consumer perception.

 Lisa Jackson, vice president of Environment, Policy and Social Initiatives at Apple noted to the Washington Post that the company had its facilities operating on 100 percent renewable energy in 24 countries and is working on transitioning its supply chain to using renewable sources — investments that could be undermined by competitors who choose to play by looser environmental standards.